gduverger/multifamily-pro-forma-guide/part4-adjacent.md

 ---

 ### 2) T12 (Trailing‑12‑Month) Financials
-Simple: The last 12 months of actual income and costs.
+Another way to say it is, The last 12 months of actual income and costs.
 It’s like looking at your bank statements for the past year to see your real spending and earnings.
 **What**: Actual historical income/expense for the last 12 months; forms the baseline for stabilization assumptions.
 **Uses**: Normalize one‑time items, trend taxes, and reconcile to forward pro forma.